|

 use, meaning "carver" of wood or stone.

-a king of Ethiopia and husband of Cassiopeia,
+name of a king of Ethiopia, the husband of Cassiopeia.

 surname